-Apart from extracurricular activities the Parents' Association gives financial support to school trips, sports and cultural events, for example sports competitions (Eurosport), school trips, theatrical performances, etc.
+Besides the extracurricular activities the Parents' Association gives financial support to school trips, sports and cultural events, for example sports competitions (Eurosport), theater performances, etc.

 In addition, the Parents' Association is a member of Interparents (the umbrella organisation representing the parents' associations of all the European schools). two members of the governing board pay regular visits, Interparents meets officially five times a year, and thus contact with the parents of the other European schools is maintained.